Simplero/Simplero-API/README.md

 ]
 ```

+`id` is the id you'd need to use in the URL when subscribing or unsubscribing contacts.

 Subscribe to list
 -----------------

 * `POST /lists/1/subscribe.json` will add a new subscriber to the list

+Replace `1` with the id of the list to subscribe to.

 ##### POST request body: